hjhuney/An-Intro-to-Scala/README.md

 ![Intro to Scala](https://github.com/hjhuney/Intro-to-Scala/blob/master/Images/intro_logo_004.jpg "An intro to Scala")

-Welcome to the first article in my multi-part series on Scala.
 This tutorial is designed as a precursor to learning Apache Spark.
 Spark is an open-source cluster-computing framework designed for big data processing.
 It is written in Scala.
-Spark can be run in Python (PySpark) and R (SparkR and sparklyr); however, the best performance with Spark can be achieved in Scala.
+Spark can be run in Python ([PySpark](http://spark.apache.org/docs/2.2.0/api/python/pyspark.html)) and R ([SparkR and sparklyr](https://eddjberry.netlify.com/post/2017-12-05-sparkr-vs-sparklyr/)); however, the [best performance](https://www.dezyre.com/article/why-learn-scala-programming-for-apache-spark/198) with Spark can be achieved in Scala.

 Scala is an object-oriented and functional programming language.
 It’s is most closely related to Java, so Java programmers should have a leg up on learning it.
 However, Scala is designed to be more concise and have features of functional programming languages.

 **References and Resources**

 I will offer some other sources as both alternatives to my own blogs as well as references.
-Jose Portilla's Udemy courses are great and my blog will series will loosely follow the structure for his "Scala and Spark for Big Data and Machine Learning" course.
+Jose Portilla's Udemy courses are great and my blog will series will loosely follow the structure for his ["Scala and Spark for Big Data and Machine Learning"](https://www.udemy.com/scala-and-spark-for-big-data-and-machine-learning/) course.
 If you learn better in video format, I highly recommend that course.

-Marius Eriksen of Twitter has published "Effective Scala", which is available online for free.
+Marius Eriksen of Twitter has published ["Effective Scala"](http://twitter.github.io/effectivescala/), which is available online for free.
 That's a great resource, as well.

-If you're coming from a Python background, you might also check out this Python to Scala e-book, written by Rob Story.
+If you're coming from a Python background, you might also check out this [Python to Scala e-book](https://wrobstory.gitbooks.io/python-to-scala/content/index.html), written by [Rob Story](https://github.com/wrobstory).
 It's pretty short and sweet and serves as a good quick reference for all you Pythoners and Pythonistas out there!

 **Learning Assumptions for this Series**